How to Lose a lot of Money on Annual Load Cell Calibrations

-Morehouse load cell systems consists of one or more Morehouse load cells, a digital indicator, a cable, possible adapters, and a quality shipping case with custom cut high-density foam.
+Morehouse load cell systems consist of one or more Morehouse load cells, a digital indicator, a cable, possible adapters, and a quality shipping case with custom-cut high-density foam.

 Side load sensitivity (eccentric loading) may have the most significant impact on the expected performance of the system.
 Morehouse has done several tests and demonstrated side load sensitivity can vary from 0.002 % on a Morehouse load cell system up to 0.75 % of full scale on some other load cells.
 Depending on the load cell application and mechanical design of the system, off-center loading can simply happen even if all loading points and adapters seem to be in line.
 If you are buying a load cell with a 0.5 % accuracy specification, do you think it is really accurate when the slightest bit of off-center loading, produces a 0.75 % error?